GaborDevv/Brazilian-E-Commerce-sales-forecast/README.md

 **- How would you turn it into an application in production?**

-  We could possibly create some UI creation with dashboards.
+  I could possibly create some UI, with dashboards.
 For example we could use the Dash framework which is open-source and makes it easier to build data visualization interfaces.
-  I would create Machine Learning models, pipelines that could populate these dashboards
+  I would create Machine Learning models, pipelines that could populate these dashboards, create forecasts, heatmaps for product popularity in cities/states (eg. to optimize storage)

 **- How would you design an application if you knew that you would have to build a similar solution for a couple other countries, and the data schema might be different for them, however, you can get the same underlying data?**

   In my gold layer I would use unified schemas for the underlying data, and during my ETL pipeline I would transform the new tables to be able to work with different countries with the same logic.

 **Run the script locally**